lisphp/lisphp/README.markdown

     $ php lis.php
     >>> (form to evaulate)

-Similarly you can specify `-s` to restrict it sandbox.
+Similarly you can specify `-s` to enter REPL mode in sandbox.

     $ php lis.php -s